-The level of lead and copper presented represents the 90th percentile of the 10 sites tested.
+- (1) Water containing more than 20 mg/l of sodium should not be used for drinking by people on severely restricted sodium diets.
+Water containing more than 270 mg/l of sodium should not be used for drinking by people on moderately restricted sodium diets - (2) The raw water from well #2 does contain a level of Arsenic that exceeds the MCL.
+We have arsenic removal treatment for this well.
+We monitor the arsenic levels in the untreated well water to make sure our treatment system is adequately removing arsenic from the water. - (3) The level presented represents the 90th percentile of the 10 sites tested.
 A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
-The 90th percentile is equal to or greater than 90% of the lead and copper values detected at your water system.
-In this case, ten samples were collected at your water system and the 90th percentile value was the second highest value (lead = .002 mg/1 and copper = 1.71 mg/l).
-The action level for lead was not exceeded at any of the sites tested.
+The 90th percentile is equal to or greater than 90% of the lead values detected at your water system.
+In this case, ten samples were collected at your water system during each 6-month monitoring period and the 90th percentile values were the second highest values (1 ug/l in the set of samples collected in June and 1 ug/l in the set of samples collected in December).